If you have experienced a sexual assault, dating violence, domestic violence, or stalking, please consider the following

 - Goshen City Police Department: 911.
 The Goshen City Police Department will respond by sending an officer to the location you tell them.
 The officer will ask you questions and collect information about the assault.
 They can also help you go to a safe place or to the emergency room.

-- On-Call Administrator (574.326.5663): 24-hour availability to help you connect to emergency resources and safety measures.
+- On-Call Administrator (574-326-5663): 24-hour availability to help you connect to emergency resources and safety measures.
 The on-call administrators are the resident directors: Emily Hahn, Kevin Schultz, and Chandler Buchfeller.
-They are also Campus Security Authorities and will also connect you to the Title IX Deputy Coordinator Kendra Yoder for further assistance.
+They are also Campus Security Authorities and will connect you to the Title IX Coordinator Beth Martin Birky for further assistance.

 - Campus Safety (574.535.7599): 24-hour availability to support your immediate safety.
-Campus Safety officers Zeke Kingsbury, Thomas Crum, Bruce Miller, Doug Crum, and Vinnie Ganato and Campus Safety Director Chad Coleman are also Campus Security Authorities.
+Campus Safety officers Zeke Kingsbury, Doug Crum, Kris Polega and Ted Michas and Campus Safety Director Chad Coleman are also Campus Security Authorities.

 - Once you are in a safe place, please remember that

 - You have choices regarding what steps to take and at what pace.

 - You have options to ensure your safety, health, and well-being.

 - GC employees are available to help you, 24 hours a day.